Religious tension in Pakistan as Muslims dig up Hindu grave

 Sindh is home to most of Pakistan's small Hindu community, which numbers about 2 million among a population of roughly 180 million.

-Pakistan's rocky relationship with neighboring India, a predominantly Hindu country, has fed tension between the two communities in smaller towns, such as Pangrio.
+Pakistan's rocky relationship with neighbouring India, a predominantly Hindu country, has fed tension between the two communities in smaller towns, such as Pangrio.

 The Hindu man, Bhoro Bheel, 30, had died in a road accident and was buried on Saturday, in line with caste tradition.
 The subsequent desecration sparked demonstrations and forced police to step up street patrols.